apache/hudi/website/docs/quick-start-guide.md

 ## Setup

-Hudi works with Spark-2.4.3+ & Spark 3.x versions.
+Hudi works with Spark 3.3 and above versions.
 You can follow instructions [here](https://spark.apache.org/downloads) for setting up Spark.

 ### Spark 3 Support Matrix